Esther Vanhomrigh: Legacy

 A ward in St Patrick's University Hospital is named “Vanessa” in her honour.

 Pre-Raphaelite artist John Everett Millais painted a fancy portrait of her in 1868, over 100 years after her death: Vanessa.
-The painting depicts Esther holding a letter, presumably written to or from Swift.
+The painting depicts Esther holding a letter, presumably written to or by Swift.
 The portrait is an imagined likeness: no contemporary portrait of Esther is known to survive and there are only a few rather vague descriptions of her appearance.

 Margaret Louisa Woods wrote a novel inspired by her life titled Esther Vanhomrigh (1891).

 Elizabeth Myers, wife of Littleton C. Powys, who was a brother of John Cowper Powys, wrote a novel titled The Basilisk of St. James, (London, 1945, Chapman and Hall), which has as its protagonist Jonathan Swift.
 Central to the plot is the personal conflict that arose from Swift's relationships with both Esther Vanhomrigh (Vanessa) and Esther Johnson, nicknamed Stella by Swift.

 In the 1994 film Words Upon the Window Pane, based on the play by William Butler Yeats, she is played by Orla Brady: the plot turns on a seance in Dublin in the 1920s where the ghosts of Swift, Stella, and Vanessa appear to resume their 200-year-old quarrel.